ae-platform / module-08 · H1 foundation · PI-1

 INGESTED VALIDATING QUALITY_SCORED LINEAGE_TAGGED FEATURE_STORE QUARANTINED schema fail quality<0.60 reinstate DISCARDED discard DLP HOLD DLP PII trigger → separate quarantine path

-The data steward interface is operationally different from every other HITL in any suite.
+The data steward interface is operationally different from every other HITL in any process pillar.
 No time pressure (P2, not P0), no financial consequence to the individual decision, no dual-reviewer requirement.
 The steward's job is schema triage: understand the violation, confirm the mapping rule, reinstate or discard.

 Data Governance — Quarantine Queue · APAC-East · 2 violations · P2 · 847 records on hold